-What to Do With an Onion (or Garlic Clove) that has Sprouted
+What to Do With an Onion (or Garlic Clove) That Has Sprouted

 Has an Onion or Garlic Clove Sprouted in Your Refrigerator or Pantry?

-You've probably come across this situation plenty of times -- you bring home a bag of onions, or some fresh whole garlic, and a week or two later, you're reaching for some and notice that one or two (or all) of them have put out roots and green shoots.
-Can you still eat them?
-Should you plant them?
-Or just throw them away?
-In this article I'll give you some helpful tips on what to do with onions or garlic when they've sprouted.
+You've probably come across this situation plenty of times— you bring home a bag of onions or some fresh whole garlic, and a week or two later, you notice that one or two (or all) of them have put out roots and green shoots.
+Can you still eat them or just throw them away?
+Can you plant them?

-Can You Still Eat Them?
+Can You Still Eat a Sprouted Onion or Garlic?

-Can You Plant Them?
+Can You Plant a Sprouted Onion?

 How to Plant a Sprouted Onion (and What to Expect)

 - Select healthy-looking sprouted onions in 8"-12" pots, one per pot.
 Be sure to cut off any moldy, rotted, or pitted parts before planting, taking care to maintain the roots and the core of the bulb.

 - Fill each pot with potting mix, leaving a couple of inches of space at the top.

 - Make a hole in the center of the dirt that is about the width and depth of the onion.